ndigitals/scheduled-featured-images/README.txt

 Donate link: https://www.ndigitals.com/donate/
 Tags: images, featured, nds, schedule
 Requires at least: 4.0
-Tested up to: 4.8
+Tested up to: 4.8.2
 Stable tag: trunk
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Scheduled Featured Images allows you to attach multiple images to any post-type and set them to be the featured imaged based on a schedule.
+Scheduled Featured Images allows you to attach multiple images to any post-type and set them to be the featured image based on a schedule.

 == Description ==